Customers frequently ask us if certain applications will work on the Ghost Phone. The short answer is, “YES!”

 Example 1

 We have a doctor client who has an app he needs to use to write prescriptions to clients that requires Google Play Services to operate.
-He only needs it for a few minutes a day, so we worked with him to setup the separate user account, download Google Play Services, then download and install the required app and get him logged in.
+He only needs it for a few minutes a day, so we worked with him to set up the separate user account, download Google Play Services, then download and install the required app and get him logged in.

 Now, he spends 10 minutes at the end of every day jumping over to the “work” user account to take care of all of his prescriptions, and then he logs out and operates within his primary user account the rest of the day.